-KO-5 was a shore based device located at major communications stations.
-Originally built for the US Army to encrypt facsimile in the early 1950's and later adapted to encrypt 16 channels of 100 WPM teletype circuits simultaneously.
-It was tube type machine about 20 feet long, using magnetic core memory, pre-punched paper key tape to load the key, Morse code communications for starting and synchronizing, and commonly called 'The Horse" by US Navy personnel.
+KO-5 was a shore based device located at major communications centers.
+Initially, it was built for the US Army in the early 1950's to encrypt facsimile on point to point circuits.
+Later it was adapted to encrypt 16 channels of 100 WPM teletype circuits simultaneously.
+It was a FDX, tube type machine about 20 feet long, using magnetic core memory, pre-punched paper key tape to load the key, and Morse code communications for starting and synchronizing.
+KO-5 was commonly referred to as "The Horse" by US Navy personnel.

-Contributor: Art Richie
+1) Art Richie

 Back to Menu Page